Skip to main content

 Volunteering

-Experience is highly valued and can give you a taste of what it's like to work in the industry.
-It can also help you to get practical skills.
-Getting experience is also a great way to make contacts with people who already work in the industry.
-Not all jobs are advertised, so your contacts could help you find paid work later on.
+Getting hands-on experience is a great way to improve your skills and make contacts with people who work in the industry.
+Not all jobs are advertised, so your contacts could help you learn about opportunities for paid work.

 You could get relevant experience from: